SINGROUP/MutualInformation/README.md

 This provides Mutual Information (MI) functions in Python.
 Currently, this provides the MI between tensors as described by [Kraskov et.al.](https://arxiv.org/pdf/cond-mat/0305641.pdf)

-Mutual_information.py
+MutualInformation.py
 ---------------------

 It takes in two numpy array files as command line inputs and outputs the mutual information in Mutual_information-k*.dat.
-The numpy array files should have same first index size, which is the data set count.
-Each of those data set can have any dimensional array (tensor).
+The numpy array files should have same number of instances, i.e. same first index size.
+Those instances can be a tensor.

 Usage: